IEC Protection Classes For LED Luminaires (2024)

 Grid Problem

-Sometimes due to the overwhelmingly high electricity demand, the grid faces problems.
-It can be due to weather conditions or the transformer malfunctioning.
+Sometimes, due to the overwhelmingly high electricity demand, the grid faces problems.
+It can be due to weather conditions or the malfunctioning of the transformer.

 Lamp Life Has Exceeded

 If your bulb is acting up, your lamp may have exceeded its time.
-Better get it replaced by a newer and high-quality light.
-Old lamp fixtures and sockets have worn out wiring and melted components that can be dangerous.
+You better get it replaced by a newer and high-quality light.
+Old lamp fixtures and sockets have worn-out wiring and melted components that can be dangerous.

 Safety Symbols

-We have listed some safety symbols that you may find on the label of your LED bulbs and fixtures.
-It’s important to know what each symbol represents to better select an LED for your application.
+We have listed some safety symbols that you may find on the labels of your LED bulbs and fixtures.
+Knowing what each symbol represents is important for selecting an LED that is best for your application.

 enec symbol